ddbj/www/_dra/update-e.md

 To add data files, create a new Submission and add Experiment-Run objects to existing BioProject and BioSample accessions.

 Similar to Run, data files cannot be added to archived Analysis objects.
-To replace archived Analysis, please [contact to the DRA team](/contact-ddbj-e.html).
+To replace archived Analysis, please [DRA/BioProject/BioSample update request](https://forms.gle/T7faNoDCvmQoTiWq9).

 Login [D-way](https://ddbj.nig.ac.jp/D-way/)and create a new submission by clicking the [New submission].
 Select the BioProject and BioSample accessions to which data to be added.
 Next, add the DRA Experiment and Run objects.